CReM-BU/Vilker_Helper_Files/scTOP Tutorial.md

 1. To view a dataset's projection against two cell types in the basis, run `SimilarityHelper.plotTwo([objectName].projections["[basisDescription]"], [objectName].annotations, [basisCelltype1], [basisCelltype2])`.
 Options include to view gene expressions or supervised or unsupervised contours.
 2. To view how a projection changes over time, run `SimilarityHelper.plotTwoMultiple([objectName], [objectName].projections["[basisDescription]"], [basisCelltype1], [basisCelltype2])`.
 The same options as for plotTwo apply.
 3. To view a boxplot of all the cell types in the source against all the cell types in the basis, run TODO:`SimilarityHelper.similai

+## Creating AnnData Objects from Seurat
+1. Copy the file CrossPlatformConversions/seuratAnnDataConversions.R (look at ConversionVignettes.Rmd for usage examples)
+2. Run `convertSeuratToAnnData`, passing in "/restricted/projectnb/crem-trainees/Kotton_Lab/Eitan/.conda/envs/scTOP" for condaEnvironment, the file extension for type, the seurat object to seuratObj or the file name to inputFile, the name of the AnnData file being written (end with ".h5ad") to outputFile, a layer name to mainLayer if you want to select one other than counts, and an assay name to assay if you want to select one other than RNA.